scala/docs.scala-lang/sips/sip-submission.md

 ## Proposal states

-The state of a proposal changes over time depending on the phase of the process and the decisions taken by the Committee.
+The state of a proposal changes over time depending on the phase of the process and the decisions taken by the committee.
 A given proposal can be in one of several states:

 1. **Validated:** The Process Lead has validated the proposal and checked that meets all the formal requirements.
-2. **Numbered:** The Committee agrees that the proposal is a valid document and it’s worth considering it.
+2. **Numbered:** The committee agrees that the proposal is a valid document and it’s worth considering it.
 Then, the Process Lead gives it a number.
 3. **Awaiting review:** The proposal has been scheduled to be reviewed for a concrete date.